networkimprov/mnm/README.md

 ### Status

+_13 April 2019_ -
+A private preview is now live!
+Contact the author if you'd like to try it.

 _19 August 2018_ -
 After testing with mnm client, made a handful of fixes.
 Changed license to MPL.